deadbaed/blog/content/2023-06-25-coredns-alpine.md

 title = "Setup CoreDNS on Alpine Linux" date = 2023-06-25T00:00:00-00[UTC] uuid = "67f859a8-6047-4a0b-8ba3-b7aa6a979af7"
+description = "Add a DNS server for an internal network infrastructure on Alpine"
 +++

 Now that we have a WireGuard VPN, let's add a DNS server, to type letters instead of numbers!